-Another opportunity to immerse yourself in Maori culture includes visiting a Marae- used for meetings, celebrations, funerals, educational workshops and other important tribal events.
-Each Marae belongs to a particular tribe or family.
+One of the best ways to immerse yourself in Maori culture is by visiting a marae—used for meetings, celebrations, educational workshops, and other important tribal events.
+Each marae belongs to a particular tribe or family.

 Make sure you get to see the haka performed!
 The haka is an ancient Maori war dance, traditionally used on the battlefield, as well as when groups came together in peace.
-If you’re a rugby fan, you may have seen the national rugby team, the All Blacks, perform the Haka before each match- what a sight it is!
+If you’re a rugby fan, you may have seen the national rugby team, the All Blacks, perform the haka before each match.